I only recruit Founding Account Executives

 How do I know if I'm ready to hire a Founding AE?

 You're ready when the motion is repeatable — meaning you can explain to someone else why a deal closed, and you're confident a different person could run the same process and get a similar result.
 If you're still figuring it out yourself, hiring someone to figure it out for you usually doesn't work.
-The full checklist is in this article.
+The full checklist is in this article, and the standard-deal test for diagnosing readiness is in are you ready to scale.

 How is this different from a traditional recruiter?

-Traditional recruiters optimize for placement speed and fees.
-This is an operator search.
-I get deep on the product before approaching a single candidate, run a structured process designed to surface the right person rather than the fastest yes, and stay involved through the early ramp.
-The candidates come from a vetted network — not a cold LinkedIn filter.
-RepReady is available as an optional structured onboarding add-on for founders who want a formal program.
+The difference is access.
+Traditional recruiters optimize for placement speed and fees, and reach candidates through cold outreach — which the best Founding AEs, who have overflowing inboxes, routinely ignore.
+I've sold software and run this role, so the operators I approach already know me and take my call.
+On top of that I get deep on the product before contacting anyone, run a structured process built to surface the right person rather than the fastest yes, and stay involved through the early ramp.
+A structured onboarding add-on, RepReady, is coming soon for founders who want a formal program.

 What is RepReady and how does it work?

-RepReady is an optional add-on to the search engagement.
-Once you have found the candidate you want, RepReady builds a structured 30-day onboarding program from your specific business — your deals, your buyers, your wins and losses.
-I conduct stakeholder interviews to pull the institutional knowledge out of the founder's head, then organize it into two hours per week covering the five areas that determine whether a new rep ramps in 30 days or 90.
-The AE enters a process, not a blank page — and the founder's calendar stops being the onboarding plan.
+RepReady is a structured onboarding add-on to the search engagement that is coming soon.
+Once you have found the candidate you want, RepReady builds a 30-day onboarding program from your specific business — your deals, your buyers, your wins and losses — pulled out through stakeholder interviews and organized into two hours per week across the five areas that determine whether a new rep ramps in 30 days or 90.
+The AE enters a process, not a blank page.
+It is rolling out now, so ask on the call and I will tell you exactly where it stands.

 Why do most first sales hires fail?